 - CeraVe Hydrating Cleaner (not good for removing makeup)

-- Seacret Direct Mineral Mud Soap (good for eczema)
+- Seacret Direct Mineral Mud Soap – helps with any eczema breakouts

 - Equate Dry Eye Relief Lubricant Eye Drops